meg-simula/meg-simula.github.io/index.md

 <h3 id="future">Upcoming events</h3>

-<p>2024-09-25: I will give keynote lectures on Computational Mathematics of Life Sciences at the <a href="https://wsc.project.cwi.nl/woudschoten-conferences/2024-conference">Woudschoten Conference of the Dutch-Flemish Scientific Computing Society</a>, the Netherlands (Sept 25-27 2024). </p>
 <p>2024-10-21: I will give a keynote lecture at the <a href="https://www.amsterdam-dynamics.nl/">Amsterdam Center for Dynamics and Computation</a> workshop on “The numerical brain: forward and inverse problems in neuroscience applications”, Vrije Universiteit Amsterdam, the Netherlands (Oct 21-23 2024).</p>
 <p>2025-03-19: I will give a seminar in the MOX Colloquium Series and stay for a short research visit at the Politecnico di Milano, Italy (Mar 19-21 2025). </p>
 <p>2025-06-24: I will give a keynote lecture at the 30th Biennial Numerical Analysis Conference, University of Strathclyde (June 24-27 2025).</p>